the-full-stack/fsdl-text-recognizer/instructions/lab1.md

 ## Goal of the lab

-Familiarize you with the high-level organizational design of the codebase
+Familiarize you with the high-level design of the codebase.

 ## Follow along